yogidevendra/docs/docs/application_packages.md

-The attributes for an output port can also be specified in a similar way as described above with a change that keyword “outputport” is used instead of “intputport”.
+The attributes for an output port can also be specified in a similar way as described above with a change that keyword “outputport” is used instead of “inputport”.
 A generic keyword “port” can be used to specify either an input or an output port.
 It is useful in the wildcard specification described below.